 In April 1995 Bastow Charleton joined forces with Horwath International in order to service the needs of our clients operating internationally.
 The firm changed its name to Horwath Bastow Charleton and its then managing partner Andrew Clarke served as a global board member of the network for a number of years.

 As the firm grew, it developed industry specialisms.
 The firm published its first annual hotel survey in 1995.
-This was followed by the establishment of a specialist division support the TV, film and animation industry in 1996.
+This was followed by the establishment of a specialist division supporting the TV, film and animation industry in 1996.
 The Corporate Finance division became market leaders in the property and construction sector.

 In 2012, the firm adopted the name of the international network, which had become known as Crowe Horwath.